 So we asked two qualified veterinary nurses – our veterinary relationship managers, Sarah James and Sarah Dawson – to recommend some great accessories to give you confidence when walking your dog in the dark.

-If your dog's unfortunate enough to injure themselves on a late night or early morning walk, ManyPets pet insurance customers can get hold of a vet for a video call at any time for free – it's reassuring cover to have as the shorter days draw in.
+If your dog's unfortunate enough to injure themselves on a late night or early morning walk, ManyPets pet insurance customers can get unlimited 24/7 online vet advice as part of their policy.
+Offering advice if you're not sure whether a vet visit is needed.

 LED dog collars

 If you enjoy taking your dog out to the park in the early hours of the morning or in the evening, an LED collar can make it easier to keep an eye on them.